Gamemode-One/docs/docs/functions.md

 - controller.mcfunction
   - This is the primary controller of the module
   - It is a looping function that controls the aspects of each module
-  - It is often called within the main.mcfunction
+  - It is often called within main.mcfunction
   - It often calls other controllers within the module
 - reset.mcfunction
   - This should reset each aspect of the module